Find affordable auto insurance that works for you in Washington. Compare quotes from over 100 top companies.

 |Failure to Yield||$1,502||25%||$297|

 For our average user profile, USAA offers the cheapest rate ($500) for a six-month policy or $83 per month.
 If you do not qualify for USAA, Travelers is the next cheapest ($509) for a six-month policy, or $84 per month.

 Drivers in Washington pay $582 for a six-month full coverage policy.
 For drivers who only want the minimum amount of coverage to remain road-legal, rates are lowered to $331 for a six-month policy.

 Premiums in Washington are 20% cheaper than the national average.
 If you're looking to lower your premium, use our comparison tool to view different options side-by-side.

 Car insurance companies calculate your rate based on many factors, location of the vehicle being an important one.
-The cheapest car insurance is found in Bellingham, Washington, and the most expensive in Federal Way, Washington.
+The cheapest car insurance is found in Spokane Valley, Washington, and the most expensive in Federal Way, Washington.